 “Well, anyways, we should probably start getting ready for the bonfire.
 It’s nearly sunset,” I suggest after a moment.
 It’s already half past six.

 “Right,” Emmeline says, still staring with interest at the vile as I stow it in my trunk.
 “And we shan’t be late for that, lest our heads be chopped off by the Holy Marauders?”

-Once we have all appropriately thrown on layers of clothing, we make our way out of the portrait hole.
-Though it is not yet sundown and thus we are perfectly allowed to be out on the grounds, too many people heading towards the grounds would attract too much attention and arose suspicion, so we cautiously and quietly venture out into the corridor.
+We make our way down the stairs and out the portrait hole.
+Though it is not yet sundown and thus we are perfectly allowed to be out on the grounds, too many people heading towards the grounds would attract too much attention and arise suspicion, so we cautiously and quietly venture out into the corridor.